Anonymoustank/Custos-Client/README.md

 `node Custos-Client/frontend/src/proxyServer.js`

 2.)
-Start the gRPC Server and Django Server
+Start the gRPC Server and Django Server simultaneously (don't use the instructions above the gRPC section of the README for starting the backend if you want the gRPC functionality)
 In another terminal tab or window, run:

 `python Custos-Client/backend1/backend1/proto/server.py`